pdoup/Q-Cobra/README.md

 ## Overview 📜

 This repository contains the implementation of an intelligent agent designed to master the classic game of Snake.
-Utilizing advanced Deep Reinforcement Learning (DRL) techniques based on Deep Q-Networks (DQN), this project aims to develop a high-performing agent capable of achieving substantial scores.
+Utilizing advanced Deep Reinforcement Learning (DRL) techniques based on Deep Q-Networks (DQN), this project aims to develop a high-performing agent.

-The codebase is structured modularly for clarity and maintainability, separating concerns such as the game environment, the neural network model, the agent's logic, experience replay, training, evaluation, and utilities.

 ## Key Features ✨